 - 12 Change context if necessary and select the print queue you created.
-Click OK and then OK again, and then exit NWADMIN. - 13 Start the appropriate BRAdmin application, and select the correct print server you wish to configure (by default, the node names will begin with BRN_xxxxxx, where xxxxxx is the last six digits of the Ethernet address (MAC address)). - You can find the NetWare server name and MAC address by printing out the printer settings page.
-Refer to the Quick Setup Guide for information on how to print the settings page on your print server. - 14 Double click the appropriate print server.
-You will be prompted for a password, the default password is access. - 15 Now select the NetWare tab. - 16 Select Remote Printer as the Operating Mode, select the name of your PSERVER NLM as the print server Name and select the number of the printer from step 6 as the Printer Number. - The same service assigned by NetWare print server cannot be used for both queue server mode and remote printer mode.
-If you want to enable remote printer capabilities on a service other than the default NetWare service, you must define new services that are enabled for NetWare and for the desired port. - 17 Click OK.
+Click OK and then OK again, and then exit NWADMIN. - 13 Start the appropriate BRAdmin application, and select the correct print server you wish to configure (by default, the node names will begin with BRN_xxxxxx, where xxxxxx is the last six digits of the Ethernet address (MAC address)). - You can find the NetWare® server name and MAC address by printing out the Network Configuration Page.
+See How to Print a Network Configuration Page on page A-8 for information on how to print the Network Configuration Page on your print server. - 14 Double click the appropriate print server.
+You will be prompted for a password, the default password is access. - 15 Now select the NetWare tab. - 16 Select Remote Printer as the Operating Mode, select the name of your PSERVER NLM as the print server Name and select the number of the printer from step 6 as the Printer Number. - The same service assigned by NetWare® print server cannot be used for both queue server mode and remote printer mode.
+If you want to enable remote printer capabilities on a service other than the default NetWare® service, you must define new services that are enabled for NetWare® and for the desired port. - 17 Click OK.
 And exit BRAdmin.

-You must now unload the PSERVER NLM from your NetWare file server console and then reload it in order for the changes to take effect.
+You must now unload the PSERVER NLM from your NetWare[®] file server console and then reload it in order for the changes to take effect.

-As an alternative to Brother's BRAdmin application or the Novell NWADMIN application, you can use the standard Novell PCONSOLE utility in conjunction with Brother's BRCONFIG program to set up your print queues.
+As an alternative to Brother's BRAdmin application or the Novell® NWADMIN application, you can use the standard Novell® PCONSOLE utility in conjunction with Brother's BRCONFIG program to set up your print queues.
 BRCONFIG program will be installed at the same time when you install the BRAdmin and you can find the BRCONFIG in the menu Start/Program/Brother BRAdmin utilities.